dart-lang/native/pkgs/native_assets_cli/lib/src/model/build_output_CHANGELOG.md

   Backwards compatibility older SDKs: emit the old format if an older BuildConfig was passed in.
 - Added `DataAsset`s.
   Backwards compatibility: These are ignored on older SDKs.
+- `architecture` is optional.
+  Backwards compatibility older SDKs: expand the assets to include all architectures.

 ## 1.0.0